tylernchls/AWS-EC2-Automation/README.md

 3. A new Key Pair called **WEB_SERVER**.
 4. A file named **web_server_key.pem**, containing your private key that can be used to SSH into your new instance.
 - In your terminal, run the command ```./startup.sh```
 - Upon completion, navigate to the IP Address that is provided to you.
 You should see the message ***Automation for the people***.
+Note, it could take a few seconds for the server to fully configure itself.
+Hit refresh in browser if you don't see the message.
 - Navigate to the AWS console under EC2 & region US-West (Oregon).
 You should see your new EC2 instance running.

 ## Built With